Sipho1992/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying the absolute path name of the current working directory Display the contents of the current directory
-Changing from the current directory to the home directory Displaying the contents of a directory in long format Display current directory contents,long format, including hidden files Creating a directory in another directory
+0-Displaying the absolute path name of the current directory 1-Displaying the contents of the current directory 2-Changing from the current to the home directory 3-Displaying the contents of a directory in long format 4-Displaying the contents of a directory in long format, including hidden files 5-Creating a directory in another directory
-Moving a file from one directory to another
-Delete a file from a directory
-Navigating from the current to the previous directory Moving from the current directory to the preve=ious directory
+6-Moving a file from one directory to another 7-Deleting a file from a directory in another directorym 8-Deleting a file from a directory within another directory 9-Navigating from the current to the previous directory